Liv Inger Somby

-Liv Inger Somby (born 1962) is a Sámi educator, writer, and journalist.
-She specializes in indigenous journalism which she teaches at the Sámi University of Applied Sciences in Kautokeino in the north of Norway.
+Liv Inger Somby (born 1962) is a Norwegian Sámi educator, writer, and journalist.
+She specializes in indigenous journalism which she teaches at the Sámi University of Applied Sciences in Kautokeino Municipality in the north of Norway.

-Born in the village of Guohppenjavvi, Karigasniemi, Utsjoki on the Finnish side of the Sápmi border, she now lives in Kautokeino, Norway.
+Born in the village of Guohppenjavvi, Karigasniemi, Utsjoki on the Finnish side of the Sápmi border, she now lives in Kautokeino Municipality, Norway.
 She is one of only three people who have earned a master's degree in indigenous journalism in Norway.
 She has since worked in Norway, Sweden and Finland, both as a freelance and for the Swedish and Norwegian national broadcasting corporations.